techidaily/site-windows11/source/_posts/unveiling-the-secrets-to-successful-os-transition-in-virtual-worlds.md

  Here’s what you will need to install Windows 11 with TPM support in VMware Workstation 17 Player:

 1. A Windows 11 ISO image file.
-Check our detailed guide on[how to download the Windows 11 ISO file](https://www.makeuseof.com/windows-iso-direct-download/) .
+Check our detailed guide on [how to download the Windows 11 ISO file](https://www.makeuseof.com/windows-iso-direct-download/) .
 2. A Windows 10 or above operating system with TPM 2.0 and virtualization support.
 3. The latest version of VMware Workstation 17 Player must be pre-installed on the host system.
 4. Adequate computing resources to run Windows 11 as a virtual machine.
 The list includes 64 GB disk space, 4 GB RAM, and a dual-core x64 processor.